|

 count on colors to differentiate sections of the screen, you

-will be "disenfranchising" the color blind user. |
+may be "disenfranchising" the color blind user. |

 |